Articetray/Ramirez---Portfolio/README.md

 ---

-*"Continuous learning, innovation, and dedication are the foundations of my journey in the field of Information Technology."*
+"Continuous learning, innovation, and dedication are the foundations of my journey in the field of Information Technology."

-This version is ready to use as your GitHub profile README and follows the same style as the sample you provided.